UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Thin-film panels represent the highly flexible, specialty sector of the modern solar market.
 Unlike the heavy, rigid silicon wafers utilized in mono and poly panels, thin-film technology involves actively depositing extremely thin layers of specialized photovoltaic substances onto adaptable backings like glass, durable plastic, or lightweight metal.

-Advanced Solar Cell Types and Technologies
+Advanced Solar Panel Technologies

 Illustration of a house with PERC panels, bifacial panels, and solar shingles installed on the roof.